On a canonical class of Green currents for the unit sections of abelian schemes: Introduction

 Recall that an $S$-isogeny between the abelian schemes $\CA$ and $\CB$ is a flat and finite $S$-morphism $\CA\to \CB$, which is compatible with the group-scheme structures.
 The symbol $\ac1(\cdot)$ refers the first arithmetic Chern class; see \cite[Intro.]{Gillet-Soule-CharI} for this notion.

 Theorem \ref{mainth1}.1 generalizes to higher degrees the distribution relations of Siegel units.
 See section \ref{classun} below for details.
-If the morphism $S\to\Spec\ R$ is the identity on $\Spec\ R$ and $R$ is the ring of integers of a number field, then it is shown in \cite[Prop.
-11.1 (ii)]{Kunnemann-On-the-Chow} that Theorem \ref{mainth1}.3 implies Theorem \ref{mainth1}.2.
+If the morphism $S\to\Spec R$ is the identity on $\Spec R$ and $R$ is the ring of integers of a number field, then it is shown in \cite[Prop.
+11.1 (ii)]{Kunnemann-Arakelov} that Theorem \ref{mainth1}.3 implies Theorem \ref{mainth1}.2.
+Still in the situation where $S\to\Spec R$ is the identity on $\Spec R$, another construction of a Green current for $S_0^\vee(\mC)$ is described in A. Berthomieu's thesis \cite{Berthomieu-These}.
+The current constructed by Berthomieu is likely to be harmonic (it is not proven in \cite{Berthomieu-These}, but according to the author [private communication] it can easily be shown).
+The current constructed in \cite{Berthomieu-These} satisfies the identity in Theorem \ref{mainth2}.1 by construction.

 The last theorem relates the current $\mfg_\CA$ to the Bismut-Köhler analytic torsion form of the Poincaré bundle (see \cite[Def.
 3.8, p.
 668]{Bismut-Koehler-Higher} for the definition).